We have practice guidance to help us modify our usual social work practice approach in the context of a measles outbreak.

 Our visits with whānau or family usually happen after the violence has occurred.
 Disclosing or discussing family violence can arouse strong emotions such as shame, guilt and humiliation, especially if they feel they have moved on.
 Separate the behaviour from the person and focus on their hopes and dreams for their tamariki and rangatahi, and how they would like to model managing conflict.
 Explore times in the whānau or family when conflict was managed without violence escalating.

 Talk to tamariki and rangatahi directly.
-Tamariki living with family violence won’t always freely talk about what is happening.
+Tamariki and rangatahi living with family violence won’t always freely talk about what is happening.
 They might feel protective of their whānau or family so our approach is to honour their relationships with their parents and strengthen the safety within these relationships.
 After building rapport, be curious about their life and how they experience their world.
 Consider how you might find out:

 • the kinds of values that are instilled in them, especially attitudes towards gender and role divisions within their home